jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 [shadertoy](http://www.iquilezles.org/apps/shadertoy/)
 from
 [Inigo Quilez](http://www.iquilezles.org/).
+* first a few words about this tendancy to live online editor.
 * live editor produces a result immediatly.
 * It helps design your effect faster
 * very agile design,